david-drew/OpenVINO-Samples/UX_Samples_Guide.md

 ***Step 2 - Import Dataset***

+Skip this step if already completed.

     1. Import Local Dataset -> Choose File
     2. Select: ~/Desktop/Data/datasets/VOC7_248.zip
     3. Import Dataset

-***Step 3 - Select Environment***
+***Step 3 - Select the Hardware Target Device***

     1. Select GPU

 ***Step 4 - Download the Model***

-Find the download icon in the top right bar of the DL Workbench (next to the trash can).
+    1. Find the download icon in the top right bar of the DL Workbench (next to the trash can).
 This will download the model to the default directory: ~/Downloads, as a tar.gz file.
 We'll move this file in the next step for convenience.

 ***Step 5 - Additional Setup for Ease of Use***